 Here Mr Frog has asked a question about effort, and received an answer, but he then makes the canonical error of thinking it is easy to map effort onto a calendar to derive a scheduling.

 If you’re asking about how much work something is, that is Effort.
-The unit for human effort is man-days, or some variant thereof (person-weeks, human-months etc etc), and its calculation is trivial multiplication if you know both inputs:
+The unit for human effort is person-days, or some variant thereof (person-weeks, person-months etc etc), and its calculation is trivial multiplication if you know both inputs:

 |# of people||length of time for each||total effort|